SnehYogKulkarni/SnehalKulkarni_PDS-G3-Project2_PythonforDS/README.md

 <h3> Domain:</h3>
-â—‹ E-commerce
+ E-commerce
 <h3>Business Context:</h3>
-â— Customer segmentation is one of the most important marketing tools at your disposal, because it can help a business to better understand its target audience.
+- Customer segmentation is one of the most important marketing tools at your disposal, because it can help a business to better understand its target audience.
 This is because it groups customers based on common characteristics.

-â— Segmentation can be based on the customerâ€™s habits and lifestyle, in particular, their buying habits.
+- Segmentation can be based on the customerâ€™s habits and lifestyle, in particular, their buying habits.
 Different age groups, for example, tend to spend their money in different ways, so brands need to be aware of who exactly is buying their product.

-â— Segmentation also focuses more on the personality of the consumer, including their opinions, interests, reviews, and rating.
+— Segmentation also focuses more on the personality of the consumer, including their opinions, interests, reviews, and rating.
 Breaking down a large customer base into more manageable clusters, making it easier to identify your target audience and launch campaigns and promote the